Native American Drums: History and Types

 The Native American drum circle, for example, is a unique cultural tradition, and one which has historically been used not only for prayer but also in an effort to promote spiritual healing of the sick and vulnerable.

-In this article, we will explore the history surrounding Native American percussion instruments in more detail.
-Beyond this, we will also provide an overview of some of the most important types of Native American drums, with information about which indigenous people use them and how they can be identified.
+In this article, we will explore the history surrounding Native American percussion instruments, as well as the most important types of Native American drums, with information about which indigenous people use them and how they can be identified.

 Native American Drums History